surge-synthesizer/b-step/doc/manual/Readme.md

 ![B-Step Sequencer - Tune](images/b-step-sequencer-global-octave-fine-tune.gif)

-Finally we have on the right side another two master parameters, which add on top of what you had so far.
+Finally we have on the right side another two main parameters, which add on top of what you had so far.
 Octave shifting notes in octaves.

 Fine Tune is for setting the root note or the tune of the bass guitar (transposes each string).
 Easy.